-The strategic authority for overseeing all aspects of Post-Compulsory Education and Training (PCET).
+The strategic authority for overseeing all aspects of Tertiary Education and Research in Wales.

 - Protecting the interests of learners, ensuring vocational and academic learning are equally valued

 - align education and training more closely with the needs of employers

 - monitor performance and governance whilst protecting the academic freedom of institutions

 - monitor and promote improvement in education and training providers

 - take a whole system approach to research and innovation funding with an ability to provide funding to a wide range of HE and FE institutions